-3. Actions Taken to Investigate Legacy PFAS Use
+4. Actions Taken to Investigate Legacy AFFF Use

-PFAS has historically been used on the airfield as required by FAA.
-This has included discharges necessary to respond to aircraft and vehicle fires, and the periodic testing and calibration of firefighting equipment.
+AFFF with PFAS has historically been used on the airfield as was required by FAA.
+This included discharges necessary to respond to aircraft and vehicle fires, and the periodic testing and calibration of firefighting equipment.
 The Jackson Hole Airport has never had an Aircraft Rescue and Firefighting training facility on its premises, and therefore any AFFF discharges on the airfield in the past for training purposes were minimal.

-With respect to the identification of potential legacy PFAS use, the Airport first worked with the nationally recognized environmental consulting firm of Mead & Hunt to complete the Managing AFFF and PFAS at Airports (MAPA) Screening Tool, as recommended in the Airport Cooperative Research Program Report 173,3 Use and Potential Impacts of AFFF Containing PFAS at Airports.
-That screening determined that, though the presence of some on-airfield PFAS was likely, the extent of that risk was relatively low.4
+With respect to the identification of potential legacy AFFF use, in 2019 the Airport first worked with the nationally recognized environmental consulting firm of Mead & Hunt to complete the Managing AFFF and PFAS at Airports (MAPA) Screening Tool, as recommended in the Airport Cooperative Research Program Report 173, Use and Potential Impacts of AFFF Containing PFAS at Airports.
+That screening identified the areas of AFFF use and focused efforts for determining next steps in investigating the presence of PFAS.

-A map of probable areas in which PFAS has been used on the airfield for training and calibration purposes (in blue circles) and for emergency response (in green circles) is illustrated in Attachment 1 - Past Use of AFFF (with PFAS) at Jackson Hole Airport.
+A map of probable areas in which AFFF has been used on the airfield for training and calibration purposes (in blue circles) and for emergency response (in green circles) is illustrated in Attachment 1 - Past Use of AFFF (with PFAS) at Jackson Hole Airport.